SIGNS OF PREGNANCY

 As the body produces more blood and bodily fluids during mid-pregnancy to late-pregnancy, a pregnant woman may often suffer from swelling.
 Exercise and stretching are effective in promoting blood circulation.
 If the skin in the swollen area becomes temporarily dented when pressed, or if you find it difficult to clench your fists, make sure to keep your feet warm and watch your salt intake.

 Pregnant women are susceptible to constipation.
 This is caused by effects from larger amounts of progesterone during pregnancy, which decreases intestine functions.
-Be sure to eat food rich in fiber along with a good amount of water.
+Be sure to eat food rich in fibre along with a good amount of water.
 Eat three balanced meals with a sufficient amount of exercise.